gacela-project/gacela/documentation/002_facade.md

 $result = $facade->sum(2, 3);
 ```

-The Facade uses the Factory to create its domain instances and execute the desired behaviour from them.
+The Facade uses the Factory to create the module's domain instances and executes the desired behaviour from them.
 Nothing less, nothing more.